A Tax Cheat Sheet for Kindle eBook Self-Publishing

 - Individual taxpayer identification number (ITIN) from the IRS

-Your country must also have a tax treaty with the U.S. If don’t get a Tax ID number, Amazon will withhold 30% of your eBook proceeds for U.S. taxes.
+Your country must also have a tax treaty with the U.S. If you don’t get a Tax ID number, Amazon will typically withhold 30% of your eBook proceeds for U.S. taxes.

 When It’s Time to File